 10 ways to fund your business without a bank loan

-How to get around the credit impasse
+Are you looking for an alternative source of funding?
+Here's how to get around the credit impasse

 With bank lending figures continuing to fall, thousands of entrepreneurs are looking for alternative sources of funding to get their business off the ground.
 If you’re one such firm, this article provides a comprehensive guide to the tools and options at your disposal.